 Senior International Research Advisor

 Professor Brown is a sociologist of education with an interest in the process of research capability and capacity building, along with the relationship between academic and professional discourse and practice.
-As Senior International Research Advisor, Professor Brown provides strategic support to CEEHE research and programs, including The National Widening Participation for Equity and Widening Participation Practitioners and Excellence in Teaching for Equity in Higher Education programs.
+As Senior International Research Advisor, Professor Brown provides strategic support to CEEHE research and practice, including The National Writing Program for Equity and Widening Participation Practitioners and Excellence in Teaching for Equity in Higher Education program.

-In addition to his role at UON, Professor Brown serves as the Pro-Vice-Provost (London) at University College London and as a senior advisor to the Singapore National Institute of Education.
+In addition to his role at UON, Professor Brown is a senior advisor to the Singapore National Institute of Education.

 Dr Bunn is a sociologist examining issues of time and class inequality in Higher Education.
-As a CEEHE Research Associate, Dr Bunn has worked on a number of empirical research projects including 'Struggle and Strategies: Higher Education and Labour Market resources’ and ‘It’s About Time: Working towards more equitable understandings of the impact of time for students in higher education’.
+As Research Fellow in CEEHE, Dr Bunn has worked on a number of empirical research projects including 'Struggle and Strategies: Higher Education and Labour Market resources’ and ‘It’s About Time: Working towards more equitable understandings of the impact of time for students in higher education’.
 Dr Bunn has recently co-authored a paper on the 'Lived experiences of environmental change: Solastalgia, power and place' in Emotion, Space and Society'.